Christopher Kuo

 Spotlight on Dr. Christopher Kuo

 Christopher Kuo, MD is an Attending Physician at Children’s Hospital Los Angeles and a Clinical Instructor of Pediatrics at Keck School of Medicine of USC.
+He is a physician-scientist, currently doing his post-doctoral research at Dr. James F Amatruda’s lab, investigating the tumor microenvironment of Ewing sarcoma utilizing a novel genetic zebrafish model, along with spatial proteogenomic technologies.
+He is currently supported by the George Donnell Society, St. Baldrick’s Foundation, A.P.
+Giannini Foundation, and the Coco Johnson Pediatric Sarcoma Fund.
 His commitment to Making It Better for osteosarcoma patients is driven by his brother Stanley, who passed away from osteosarcoma.
 His expertise in osteosarcoma is not only from a scientific and clinical perspective but from that of a family member and brother.
 In a recently published article “The unfulfilled promise from a forgotten child,” Dr. Kuo reflects on his experience in the aftermath of Stanley’s cancer diagnosis and in doing so, gives voice to the impact of a cancer diagnosis on siblings, which is often overlooked.

 You have many years of being a caregiver, starting at the tender age of 7, for your oldest brother Sammy, and continuing into your college years for your older brother Stanley.
 Throughout your experience as a caregiver, you mention keeping your brothers' illness a secret from others.
 At the age of 7, from shame and not knowing how to talk to your friends about it.
 At the age of 20, to avoid empathy or sympathy, or any focus on you.
 Looking back, is there anything someone could have said to your 7 or 20-year-old self that would have helped you open up and turn to others for support?

-Wow…what a complex but thoughtful question!
+Wow… what a complex but thoughtful question!
 Growing up in an Asian household (I’m Taiwanese), expressing feelings was never our forte.
-Instead of talking about our feelings - we expressed “love” through actions.
-And I think that cultural complexity shaped how I reacted and felt about my brothers’ ailments.
-Because of that, looking back, I think my 7 year-old self would have appreciated it if someone had told me that “it’s okay to talk about your feelings” because, culturally, I was never taught to open up – so I locked all my thoughts and emotions to myself.
-To my 20 year-old self – I think if someone with similar experiences reached out and told me that they have been through something similar and are willing to share their story with me – I would eventually open up and turn to them for support.
-Specifically for the 20-year old “me”, unfortunately, I think part of the young adult journey is the fight to “prove something” and the pursuit for independence, so I think just having a support system there and repeatedly being reminded that there are people around for support will eventually open me up.
+Instead of talking about our feelings, we expressed “love” through actions.
+I think that cultural complexity shaped how I reacted and felt about my brother’s ailments.
+Because of that, looking back, I think my 7-year-old self would have appreciated it if someone had told me that “it’s okay to talk about your feelings,” because, culturally, I was never taught to open up – so I locked all my thoughts and emotions inside.

 You mention the pressure you felt to be the strong one, to assume this mantle so that Stanley would not have to.
 This pressure to be strong translated to hiding your own stress and emotions.
 Acknowledging that relationships and dynamics are different in families, what advice would you give to both siblings and parents to alleviate this pressure?